 Your genes play a key role in your susceptibility to weight gain and obesity.
-Identifying the role your lifestyle and DNA characteristics play within your body can help you to make informed choices about your lifestyle choices and avoid or improve their impact.
+Identifying the role your lifestyle and DNA characteristics play within your body can help you to make informed choices about your lifestyle choices.

 Certain genetic changes can influence leptin signalling meaning that the hormone has difficulty connecting to the receptor in the brain that signals how full you are.
 If the hormone and receptor do not join correctly, this can lead to over eating, as the brain is not signalling that it is full.
 You can assist this process by following a healthy diet and eating nutritious foods that have a satiating effect.
 Take a look at some of the best and worst foods to keep you full below.